Medically reviewed by Drugs.com. Last updated on Jul 31, 2019.

 Concerns related to adverse effects:

 • Hypercalcemia: Monitor calcium levels closely with initiation of therapy and with dose adjustments; discontinue use promptly in patients who develop hypercalcemia.
 Avoid abrupt dietary modifications (eg, increased intake of dairy products) which may lead to hypercalcemia; adjust calcium intake if indicated and maintain adequate hydration.
-Chronic hypercalcemia can result in generalized vascular and soft tissue calcification.
+Chronic hypercalcemia can result in generalized vascular and soft tissue calcification, exacerbate nephrolithiasis, and has been associated with increased mortality in adults with chronic kidney disease (CKD) (KDIGO 2017).
 Immobilized patients may be at a higher risk for hypercalcemia.

 • Malabsorption syndrome: Use oral calcitriol with caution in patients with malabsorption syndromes; efficacy may be limited and/or response may be unpredictable.

 • Renal impairment: Use of calcitriol for the treatment of secondary hyperparathyroidism associated with CKD is not recommended in patients with rapidly worsening kidney function or in noncompliant patients.
-Increased serum phosphate levels in patients with renal failure may lead to ectopic calcification; the use of an aluminum-containing phosphate binder is recommended along with a low phosphate diet in these patients.
+Increased serum phosphate levels in patients with renal failure may lead to ectopic calcification; the use of a non-aluminum-containing phosphate-lowering agent is recommended along with a low phosphate diet in patients undergoing dialysis.

 Concurrent drug therapy issues: